 Educators Need to Show More Faithfulness to Students, Families, and the Education System

 [Image Description: There is a blurry image of a classroom with desks, chairs, a white board with an American flag hanging from it, a door, and a white ceiling.
 "Educators Need to Show More Faithfulness to Students, Families, and the Education System" is in center-aligned black text inside of a white text box overlapping the classroom.
 There is a cloudy light blue background in the background of the classroom.
-My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned black Marker Felt font overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.]
+My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black text overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.]

 CONTENT WARNING #2: The religious/spiritual opinions on this blog post are mine based on my own experiences and do not reflect the opinions and experiences of everyone.
 Commentaries published on my First Former Buddy Club President influencer page represent diverse viewpoints.
 If you would like to submit a commentary, please contact me for more information.
 All perspectives and experiences are welcome here.